Robot ethics: Killer robots

-Lethal Autonomous Weapon Systems (LAWS) which is often called “killer robots,” are theoretically able to target and fire without human supervision and interference.
+Lethal Autonomous Weapon Systems (LAWS), often called "killer robots", are theoretically able to target and fire without human supervision or interference.
 In 2014, the Convention on Conventional Weapons (CCW) held two meetings.
-The first was the Meeting of Experts on Lethal Autonomous Weapons Systems (LAWS).
+The first was the Meeting of Experts on Lethal Autonomous Weapons Systems.
 This meeting was about the special mandate on LAWS and intrigued intense discussion.
 National delegations and many non-governmental organizations(NGOs) expressed their opinions on the matter.

 Numerous NGOs and certain states such as Pakistan and Cuba are calling for a preventive prohibition of LAWS.
-They proposed their opinions based on deontological and consequentialist reasoning.
-On the deontological side, certain philosophers such as Peter Asaro and Robert Sparrow, most NGOs, and the Vatican all argue that authorizing too much rights to machine violates human dignity, and that people have the “right not to be killed by a machine.”
+They proposed opinions based on deontological and consequentialist reasoning.
+On the deontological side, certain philosophers such as Peter Asaro and Robert Sparrow, most NGOs, and the Vatican argue that granting too much rights to machine violates human dignity, and that people have the "right not to be killed by a machine".
 To support their standpoint, they repeatedly cite the Martens Clause.

-In the end of this meeting, the most important consequentialist objection was that LAWS would never be able to respect international humanitarian law (IHL), as believed by NGOs, many researchers, and several states (Pakistan, Austria, Egypt, Mexico).
+At the end of the meeting, the most important consequentialist objection was that LAWS wouldn't be able to respect international humanitarian law (IHL), as believed by NGOs, many researchers, and several states (Pakistan, Austria, Egypt, Mexico).

-According to the International Committee of the Red Cross(ICRC), “there is no doubt that the development and use of autonomous weapon systems in armed conflict is governed by international humanitarian law.”
+According to the International Committee of the Red Cross (ICRC), "there is no doubt that the development and use of autonomous weapon systems in armed conflict is governed by international humanitarian law."
 States recognize this: those who participated in the first UN Expert Meeting in May 2014 recognized respect for IHL as an essential condition for the implementation of LAWS.
-With diverse predictions, certain states believe LAWS will be unable to meet this criterion, while others underline the difficulty of adjudicating at this stage without knowing the weapons’ future capabilities (Japan, Australia).
-All insist equally on the ex-ante verification of the systems’ conformity to IHL before they are put into service, in virtue of article of the first additional protocol to the Geneva Conventions.
+With diverse predictions, certain states believe LAWS will be unable to meet this criterion, while others underline the difficulty of adjudicating at this stage without knowing the weapons' future capabilities (Japan, Australia).
+All insisted equally on the ex-ante verification of the systems' conformity to IHL before they are put into service, in virtue of article of the first additional protocol to the Geneva Conventions.

+Degree of human control

+Three classifications of the degree of human control of autonomous weapon systems were laid out by Bonnie Docherty in a 2012 Human Rights Watch report.